CarlaLlama/BrickSiteTutorial/readme.md

 ```

-## Finally - We are ready to test!
+## Let's Get Testing

-To test make sure the server-side is running.
+To test, make sure the server-side is running.
 You can confirm this by making sure you see the "Stop" button at the top:
 ![New tab icon](images/18.png)

-Now go back to the frontend, and press Run there too.
-Unlike the server-side it won't continue to say "Stop", but it is running.
+Now go back to the frontend, and press "Run" there too.
+Unlike the server-side, it won't continue to say "Stop", but it is running.
 Now we are ready to attempt to buy a brick by clicking on a brick's "buy" button.

 ### Debugging
-Once running the request you may get the error:
+Once running the request, you may get the error:
 ```
 UnhandledPromiseRejectionWarning: Error: In order to use Checkout, you must set an account or business name at https://dashboard.stripe.com/account.
 ```

 To fix this, follow the link and add a company name on your Stripe dashboard.

-You may also get the error "Does not have permission to redirect" after clicking on "Buy this brick" using the Repl.it browser preview mode.
+You may also get the error "Does not have permission to redirect" after clicking on "Buy this brick" using the Replit browser preview mode.
 In order to avoid this, open the frontend in a new tab by clicking on the new tab icon:

 ![New tab icon](images/14.png)

-### Now, we are ready to buy one of our bricks!
+### We are ready to buy a brick

 ![In a new tab](images/15.png)